 Protecting human dignity.
-Striving for a society where people benefit from equal enjoyment of choice and freedom.
-Focusing on those most susceptible to violations of their human rights.
-This is who we are at the BCCLA.
+Striving for a society when people benefit from equal enjoyment of choice ar freedom.
+Focusing on those most susceptible to violation of their human rights.
+This is who we are at the BCCLA

-The announcement of hundreds of unmarked graves at the Kamloops Indian Residential School by the Tk'emlups te Secwepemc Nation, and thousands more across Canada, laid bare the ugly truth of Canada's ongoing genocide of Indigenous people.
-The graves are but one devastating part of ongoing colonization efforts to undermine and eliminate Indigenous peoples.
+The announcement of hundreds of unmarked grave at the Kamloops Indian Residential School by th Tk'emlups te Secwepemc Nation, and thousands mo across Canada, laid bare the ugly truth of Canada ongoing genocide of Indigenous people.
+The graves a but one devastating part of ongoing colonization effor to undermine and eliminate Indigenous peoples.